 Neurophysiology of sense perceptions.
 Hatch et all, 2000.

 Over the years, researchers have invented various objective methods to quantify the perception of sensations.
-The goal was to measure and predict the perception of comfort in fabric.
+The goal was to measure and predict the different perceptions of comfort in fabric.
 Nike, Under Armour and other sports apparel giants developed tests in the 1980s to scientifically evaluate the “fabric hand,” a term of art in the textile industry that describes fabric quality and performance.

 Temperature Cooler Warmer